And it’s useless to close your eyes in the shadows,

-Eyes Open Slowly 2013 - present
+Eyes Open Slowly 2013 - 2016

-Eyes Open Slowlyemploys the prism of taxidermy to investigate the tangled and often paradoxical relationship between human and animal.
+Eyes Open Slowly employs the prism of taxidermy to investigate the tangled and often paradoxical relationship between human and animal.
 The work speaks to the common nature of human life and animal life and how that commonality is manifested in our shared destiny of death.

 Animals possess a natural magnetism and taxidermy perpetuates the illusion of animal presence, providing an intimate experience that is impossible in real life.
 Yet the animal/object dichotomy of taxidermy can be unsettling and disorienting.
 We are in awe of what appears to be animal, yet the actual animal is gone.
 Death is inherent to taxidermy and so a sense of loss or grief is part of each encounter.